raygun101/MarkupKit/README.md

 Font table entries take precedence over system style constants.
 For example, if _Fonts.plist_ defined a value for "headline", the corresponding font would be used instead of the value associated with the `UIFontTextStyleHeadline` constant.

 ### Images
 The value of any attribute whose name is equal to or ends with "image" is converted to an instance of `UIImage` before the property value is set.
-The image is loaded from the application's main bundle via the `imageNamed:` method of the `UIImage` class.

 For example, the following markup creates an instance of `UIImageView` and sets the value of its `image` property to an image named "background.png":

     <UIImageView image="background.png"/>

+Images are loaded using the `imageNamed:inBundle:compatibleWithTraitCollection:` method of the `UIImage` class.
+The attribute value is passed as the first argument to the method.
+If the owner implements the `bundleForImages` method, the second argument will contain the value returned by this method.
+Otherwise, the application's main bundle will be used.
+Finally, if the owner conforms to the `UITraitEnvironment` protocol, the third argument will contain the value returned by the owner's `traitCollection` method.
+Otherwise, it will be `nil`.

-Note that, because images are loaded via `imageNamed:`, image attributes may also refer to image sets defined in an asset catalog.
+Note that, because images are loaded via `imageNamed:inBundle:compatibleWithTraitCollection:`, image attributes may refer to image sets defined in an asset catalog.
 For example, if the asset catalog contains an image set named "PrintIcon", the following markup would create a button with a title of "Print" and an icon appropriate for the current device resolution:

     <UIButton style="systemButton" image="PrintIcon" title="Print"/>